Stuart Fairchild Player Props: Reds vs. Phillies

 Looking to place a prop bet on Stuart Fairchild?
 Check out what's available at BetMGM and sign up with this link!

-- Fairchild hit .247 with four doubles, a triple, five home runs and eight walks.
+- Fairchild has a triple, a home run and four walks while batting .250.

-- Fairchild got a hit in 17 of 46 games a year ago, with multiple hits in seven of those games.
+- Fairchild has a hit in three of 10 games played this year (30.0%), but zero multi-hit games.

+- He has gone deep in one of 10 games, and in 5.9% of his plate appearances.

-- Fairchild drove in a run in five of 46 games last season (10.9%), including one game with multiple RBIs.
+- Fairchild has driven in a run in two games this year, with multiple runs batted in once.

+- He has scored in four games this year (40.0%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.